koheing/firex-store/README.md

 ### Before Start...

-- you must initailize firebase
+- You have to initailize firebase

 ```javascript
 .....